What is the NCSC?

 The primary target group of the NCSC is the Dutch central government and the vital infrastructure.
 Vital sectors are crucial for the proper functioning of Dutch society.
 Examples of vital sectors are energy, water and telecom.

-The NCSC is a division of the Cyber Security Department (DCS), part of the National Coordinator for Security and Counterterrorism (NCTV), and falls under the responsibility of the Ministry of Security and Justice.
-Mr. Hans de Vries is Head of the National Cyber Security Centre.
+The NCSC falls under the responsibility of the Ministry of Justice and Security.
+Mr. Hans de Vries is the director of the NCSC.